Letter to FIFA: Our constitution is under attack! CFA, TTSL ask for protection from TTFA

 To CONCACAF General Secretary,

-Re: Assistance in Conducting and Extraordinary General Meeting in Trinidad and Tobago
+Re: Assistance in Conducting an Extraordinary General Meeting in Trinidad and Tobago

 - Since June 2016 the Central Football Association (CFA), a regional member of the Trinidad and Tobago Football Association (TTFA), has attempted to constitutionally replace its representative on the TTFA Board of Management after carefully following the requirements of the constitution of the CFA as approved by the TTFA.